-Online learning platforms like Udemy, Coursera, edX, Skillshare, and LinkedIn Learning have revolutionized education.
-But watching hours of video lectures without a transcript or searchable notes can be inefficient and frustrating.
+Online learning has changed how people pick up new skills.
+Udemy, Coursera, edX, Skillshare, LinkedIn Learning, all huge.
+But sitting through hours of lectures without a transcript or searchable notes turns into a slog fast.

-Whether you are auditing a course, revisiting archived lectures, or trying to extract key concepts quickly, having a transcript transforms passive video watching into active learning.
+Auditing a course, revisiting old material, trying to extract the key concepts quickly, a transcript flips passive watching into active learning.

-This guide shows you how to transcribe videos from major online learning platforms, turn them into searchable notes, and extract summaries, flashcards, and action items to accelerate your learning.
+This guide covers how to transcribe videos from the major online learning platforms, turn them into searchable notes, and build summaries, flashcards, and action items.

 Why Transcribe Online Course Videos?